England’s North East : 21st Century

 The brief state visit of US President, George Bush to Britain includes a trip to North East England.
 After visiting the Queen in London, the president heads north and lands by helicopter at the County Durham village of Trimdon Colliery, the home to Prime Minister, Tony Blair.
 After visiting the PM’s house and meeting Mr Blair’s neighbours, the President heads to Sedgefield in an armed motorcade and joins Mr Blair for a pub lunch of fish and chips in the Dun Cow before heading home on his jet from Teesside Airport.

 Middlesbrough Football Club defeat Bolton Wanderers 2-1 in the League Cup final at Cardiff’s Millennium Stadium, collecting the first major trophy in their history.
 Goals come from Cameroonian, Joseph-Désiré Job and Dutch international Boudewijn Zenden.
 Back in 1997 Middlesbrough had reached the FA Cup final and League Cup final, both for the first time in the club’s long history.
 Boro lost them both as well as suffering a relegation to boot.
-It has been a long wait for the Boro fans.
-Their club was established in 1876.
+It has been a long wait for the Boro fans for whom a trophy is finally lifted to their roars by club captain Gareth Southgate.
+Middlesbrough Football Club was established in 1876.

 22 Apr, 2004 – End of an era for brewery

-Scottish and Newcastle Brewery’s site in Newcastle closes.
-The Newcastle Breweries had occupied this site in the Gallowgate area of the town since 1890 and brewed Newcastle Brown Ale here from 1927.
-Brewing has taken place on the site since 1868.
-The brewing of the Brown Ale has been moved across the river to the Federation Brewery site at Dunston, Gateshead.
-The bottling of this beer will subsequently move to Tadcaster in 2007 and then to the Netherlands in 2017.
+Scottish and Newcastle Brewery’s site in Newcastle upon Tyne closes.
+The Newcastle Breweries had occupied this Tyne Brewery site in the Gallowgate area of the town from before the official foundation of the Newcastle Breweries company in 1890.
+Although brewing had taken place on the site since 1868, the Newcastle Breweries traces its foundation back to 1770 with the establishment of a brewery in Gateshead by John Barras and his partner William Johnston.
+Another John Barras took over Newcastle’s Tyne Brewery site in 1884.
+The famous Newcastle Brown Ale invented by Colonel Porter, was brewed here from 1927.
+In more recent times the brewing of the Brown Ale was moved across the river to the Federation Brewery site at Dunston, Gateshead.
+The bottling of this beer would subsequently move to Tadcaster in 2007 and then to the Netherlands in 2017.

 2004 – Sage Gateshead opens